QTL Mapping in Diversity Outbred Mice

 Assessing Significance of LOD Scores

-There is clearly a large peak on Chr 10.
+There is clearly a large peak on chromosome 10.
 But is it significant?
 In other words, could we see a LOD score over 25 by chance?
 And if so, what is the probability of seeing a LOD of 25 or higher?

 These questions are most commonly answered via permutation of the sample labels and recording the maximum LOD score in each permutation.
 This procedure breaks the connection between the phenotypes and the genotypes of the mice, so the results represent the expected LOD by chance.